CBD isolate VS Full Spectrum CBD

 You can see from the above image that CBD is not the only cannabinoid to have benefits.
 When you remove CBD from the rest of the plant matter you are just getting the benefits of CBD and not other cannabinoids such as CBG, THC, CBCA, CBC and the list goes on and on.

-You might be asking yourself now, why would someone chose a CBD isolate when there are so many more benefits with a full spectrum?
-That's a great question without a easy answer.
+You might be asking yourself now, why would someone chose a CBD isolate when there are so many more benefits with a full-spectrum?
+That's a great question without an easy answer.
 There is a certain stigma around THC specifically.
-People believe that any mount of THC maybe bad or induce a intoxicating effect which simply is just not true.
-It's true that full spectrum can be derived from either Hemp or Marijuana but as long as the THC percentage is 0.3% or below then there is really no chance to get a intoxicating effect.
+People believe that any amount of THC may be bad or induce an intoxicating effect which simply is just not true.
+It's true that the full spectrum can be derived from either Hemp or Marijuana but as long as the THC percentage is 0.3% or below then there is really no chance to get an intoxicating effect.